Asomeones222/chatgpt-latex-copier/README.md

 ## Contributing

-We welcome contributions :D!
-If you have suggestions or issues, please submit a pull requests to this repository.
+If you have suggestions or issues, please submit a pull requests to this repository :D

 ## License